brunogama/ArgumentConstructible/README.md

-# ArgumentConstructible
+# VariadicArgumentConstructable

-`ArgumentConstructible` is a protocol helper that uses *parameter packs* a feature introduced in Swift 5.9.
+`VariadicArgumentConstructable` is a protocol helper that uses *parameter packs* a feature introduced in Swift 5.9.

 *Parameter packs* enable functions and types to accept a variable number of generic parameters, enhancing flexibility and code reuse.
 This feature allows developers to create more abstract and adaptable APIs by seamlessly handling multiple types within a single construct.